mathjax/MathJax/docs/source/options/tex2jax.rst

 .. describe:: processClass: "tex2jax_process"

     This is the class name used to mark elements whose contents *should* be processed by `tex2jax`.
-This is used to turn on processing within tags that have been marked as ignored or skipped above.
+This is used to restart processing within tags that have been marked as ignored via the ``ignoreClass`` or to cause a tag that appears in the ``skipTags`` list to be processed rather than skipped.
 Note that this is a regular expression, and so you need to be sure to quote any `regexp` special characters.
 The pattern is inserted into one that requires your pattern to match a complete word, so setting ``processClass: "class2"`` would cause it to match an element with ``class="class1 class2 class3"``.
 Note that you can assign several classes by separating them by the vertical line character (``|``).
-For instance, with ``processClass:
-    "class1|class2"`` any element assigned a class of either ``class1`` or ``class2`` will have its contents processed.
+For instance, with ``processClass: "class1|class2"`` any element assigned a class of either ``class1`` or ``class2`` will have its contents processed.